pascalkuthe/imara-diff/README.md

 Imara-diff provides two diff algorithms:

-* The linear-space variant of the well known [**myer** algorithm](http://www.xmailserver.org/diff2.pdf)
+* The linear-space variant of the well known [Myers algorithm](http://www.xmailserver.org/diff2.pdf)
-* The **histogram** algorithm which variant of the patience diff algorithm.
+* The **Histogram** algorithm which variant of the patience diff algorithm.

-Myers algorithm has been enhanced with preprocessing and multiple heuristics to ensure fast runtime in pathological cases to avoid quadratic time complexity and closely matches the behaviour of gnu-diff and git.
+Myers algorithm has been enhanced with preprocessing and multiple heuristics to ensure fast runtime in pathological cases to avoid quadratic time complexity and closely matches the behavior of gnu-diff and git.
 The histogram algorithm was originally ported from git but has been heavily optimized.
-The **histogram algorithm outperforms myers diff** by 10% - 100% across a **wide variety of workloads**.
+The **Histogram algorithm outperforms Myers algorithm** by 10% - 100% across a **wide variety of workloads**.

 ## Limitations